 - Accepting this funding will build a healthier and a more profitable Florida.
 It will help save lives by keeping our safety-net hospitals and facilities solvent and able to provide both compensated and uncompensated care (insured and uninsured).
 In addition it will build a growing health care industry (including community infrastructure and jobs) to support it, save businesses and the insured from escalating premium and healthcare costs (estimated to by 8% per year, $1200 per person) to reimburse for uncompensated care, build healthier communities and Florida economy.

-- Let’s keep Florida’s hard-earned money in Florida (the $51 billion is actually Florida tax money that the was assessed with the intent to return to the state.
-It is now flowing to other states.)
+Let’s keep Florida’s hard-earned money in Florida.
+The aforementioned $51 billion is Florida tax money that was assessed with the intent to return to the state.
+It is now flowing to other states.

 Click here to visit the Kaiser Family Foundation website and see enrollment rates in the healthcare market place for your local area.